JohnGriffiths/tvb-robot/README.md

 3. Whether and how to use supervised learning to 'teach' the bot brain interesting things

 This repository is a focal-point for any and all code, ideas, and literature reviews of broad relevance to *tvb-robot* projects.

-I positively encouraged to make contributions, great and small, via the traditional fork-and-pull, and/or via github's comments and wiki functionalities.
+You are positively encouraged to make contributions, great and small, via the traditional fork-and-pull, and/or via github's comments and wiki functionalities.

 Happy `botting!